-The TMC will not be accepting applications for the 2022 Vocal Arts Program.
+The TMC will not be accepting applications for the Vocal Arts Program in 2022.

-The Vocal Arts Program includes weekly studio classes and master-classes with major artists visiting the Boston Symphony and with resident faculty, rounding out a summer that offers each singer a welcoming space to collaborate and perform at the highest level.
+The Vocal Arts Program includes weekly studio classes and masterclasses with major artists visiting the Boston Symphony and with renowned resident faculty, rounding out a summer that offers each singer a welcoming space to collaborate and perform at the highest level.